valera-rozuvan/sharky/docs/roadmap.md

 - Add time control parsing for UCI.
 The engine should be aware of how much time is has per move/per game.

-- Improve perft program.
-Enable passing as CLI options the following: depth, FEN string, expected count, divide move print flag.
-Update Travis CI checks with perft depth 4 tests for various positions.
+- **[done]** Improve perft program.
+Enable passing as CLI options the following: depth, FEN string.
+Update Travis CI checks with perft depth 5 tests for various positions.

 - **[done]** Remove `human` mode.
 What's human mode?
 Initial idea was to allow the user use the engine via CLI (text input) in a manual mode - like it's 1980s ;) Human mode was supposed to provide nice move output (PGN style), allow the user to quickly make moves without the wordy UCI syntax, etc. However, I have decided that the engine will support only UCI mode going forward.
 Several reasons for this.
 For one, the more code/features you have, the more bugs in code exist.
 For two, I don't foresee any usage of this feature - because these days it's so easy to connect an engine to a GUI, and play with it.
 For three, I want to simplify and minimize the code base.